seancurrent527/fMRI-Embedding/README.md

 To run standard predictive model using using tensor factorization embedding to predict age:

 - **python Embedding_CPM.py -embed tensor -target task**

+There are additional predictive codes written in matlab.
+These are stored in the *matlab/* directory, and have their own readme *matlab/readme.txt*.